 Each case is different.
-For example contingency fees may be different in cases against a governmental entity, such as the city, county, state, or federal government.
-All contingency fee agreements should be carefully discussed and fully understood before signing.
+For example, contingency fees may differ in cases against a governmental entity, such as the city, county, state, or federal government.
+You should carefully discuss and understand all contingency fee agreements before signing.

 Retainer plus contingency

-In this hybrid approach, a lawyer requires a client to pay a retainer at the start of the case, which is a set advance payment for the lawyer to hold, and if the plaintiff wins, the attorney also receives an agreed-upon percentage as a contingency fee.
+In this hybrid approach, a lawyer requires a client to pay a retainer at the start of the case, which is a set advance payment for the lawyer to hold.
+If the plaintiff wins, the attorney also receives an agreed-upon percentage as a contingency fee.
 For car accident cases, the retainer can often range from several hundred to several thousand dollars.

 Once the case is over, the attorney takes their contingency fee from the settlement minus the original retainer amount.
-Imagine that the set contingency fee percentage is 33 percent and a client paid $1,000 for a retainer.
-If the plaintiff recovered $30,000, the lawyer would take $10,000 as the 33 percent minus the retainer amount, so the lawyer would ultimately get $9,000.
+Imagine that the set contingency fee percentage is 33 percent, and a client paid $1,000 for a retainer.
+If the plaintiff recovers $30,000, the lawyer will take $10,000 as the 33 percent minus the retainer amount, so the lawyer will ultimately get $9,000.

 In this type of billing, the client pays the attorney for each hour of work completed.
 The lawyer receives the hourly rate whether or not the case is successful.
-The hourly rate will depend on the legal market, the type of law firm, as well as the attorney’s skill and experience level.
+The hourly rate will depend on the legal market, the type of law firm, and the attorney’s skill and experience level.

 According to The Florida Bar’s recent Economics and Law Office Management Survey, the median hourly rate for Florida attorneys is $300.
-That means half of in-state Florida Bar members bill at over $300 per hour.
+Half of in-state Florida Bar members bill at over $300 per hour.
 Some firms charge different rates for different types of work, such as court hearings or tasks performed by a paralegal.